-- Updated Investigators Brochures

-- IND Safety Reports
+- Updated Investigators Brochures - IND Safety Reports

-- Other safety memoranda and updates
+• Other safety memoranda and updates

 Each distribution will include a cover memo providing instructions on how the document is to be handled.
 In all cases, a copy of the distribution must be filed in on-site essential document files.
-Also in all cases, study staff responsible for clinical oversight of study participants should be made aware of any newly available safety information.
+Also, in all cases, study staff responsible for clinical oversight of study participants should be made aware of any newly available safety information.
 In many cases, the distribution will need to be submitted to site IRBs/ECs.
-Safety distributions do not require IRB/EC approval; however acknowledgement of receipt is desirable.
+Safety distributions do not require IRB/EC approval; however, acknowledgement of receipt is desirable.
 Submission letters/memos for IRB/EC submissions should specify the name and date of all documents submitted.

-8.10 Safety Monitoring, Review, and Oversight
+8.9 Safety Monitoring, Review, and Oversight

-Please refer to Section 8 of the MTN-029/IPM 039 protocol for a complete description of the participant safety monitoring procedures in place for MTN-029/IPM 039.
-Section 13 of this manual is a reference for a description of the reports prepared by the MTN SDMC in support of MTN-029/IPM 039 safety monitoring procedures.
+Please refer to Section 8 of the MTN-030/IPM 041 protocol for a complete description of the participant safety monitoring procedures in place for MTN-030/IPM 041.
+Section 13 of this manual describes the reports prepared by the MTN SDMC in support of MTN-030/IPM 041 safety monitoring procedures.

-Participant safety is of the utmost importance in MTN-029/IPM 039.
+Participant safety is of the utmost importance in MTN-030/IPM 041.
 Primary safety monitoring and safeguarding of individual study participants is the responsibility of study staff, under the direction of the IoR.
 The IoR and designated study staff also are responsible for submitting case report forms to the MTN SDMC and EAE reports via DAERS to the RSC, such that relevant safety data are available in a timely manner for other study-specific safety monitoring procedures, as follows:

-- Clinical Affairs staff at the MTN SDMC will review clinic and laboratory data received at the SDMC and apply clinical data quality control notes (queries) to data requiring confirmation, clarification, or further follow-up by site staff.
-These queries will be issued to site staff for resolution on an ongoing basis throughout the period of study implementation.
-In addition, Protocol Safety Physicians may contact site staff directly, if needed, for additional clarification of safety data. - The DAIDS RSC, DAIDS RAB Safety Specialist, and DAIDS PSB Medical Officer, will review all EAE Forms received for MTN-029/IPM 039 and follow up on these reports with site staff, the MTN-029/IPM 039 Protocol Team, and drug regulatory authorities when indicated. - The Protocol Safety Review Team (PSRT) will routinely review safety data reports prepared by the SDMC for the study.
-The PSRT will meet monthly conference call to discuss cumulative study safety data and any potential safety concerns. - The MTN Study Monitoring Committee (SMC) also will periodically review study data with a focus on performance indicators such as participant accrual and retention, protocol adherence, and data quality.
+- Staff at the MTN SDMC will review clinic and laboratory data received at the SDMC and apply clinical data queries to data requiring confirmation, clarification, or further follow-up by site staff.
+These queries will be applied directly in the study database for site staff to resolve (within the database) on an ongoing basis throughout the period of study implementation.
+In addition, Protocol Safety Physicians may contact site staff directly, if needed, for additional clarification of safety data. - The DAIDS RSC, DAIDS RAB Safety Specialist, and DAIDS PSB Medical Officer, will review all EAE Forms received for MTN-030/IPM 041 and follow up on these reports with site staff, the MTN-030/IPM 041 Protocol Team, and drug regulatory authorities when indicated. - The Protocol Safety Review Team (PSRT) will routinely review safety data reports prepared by the SDMC for the study.
+The PSRT will meet via monthly conference calls (or on an as needed basis) to discuss cumulative study safety data and any potential safety concerns. - The MTN Study Monitoring Committee (SMC) also will periodically review study data with a focus on performance indicators, such as participant accrual and retention, protocol adherence, and data quality.
 While site staff are not typically involved in these reviews, site staff should be aware that the SMC may make recommendations to DAIDS and/or the MTN leadership that could affect the study and sites in significant ways.
 These decisions are based on a detailed review of the available study data and careful consideration of ongoing participant safety.

-Appendix 8-1: MTN-029/IPM 039 Protocol Safety Review Team
+Appendix 8-1: MTN-030/IPM 041 Protocol Safety Review Team